-Although it’s still summer, soon-to-be high school seniors are advised to use your “downtime” to begin preparing for the college application process.
-At this point, you should have a list of desired colleges and universities to which you will apply; and it’s never too soon to begin putting together your high school resume and begin those tedious essays.
+Summer before senior year is an important planning season for the upcoming college application process.
+At this point, you should have a list of desired colleges and universities to which you will apply; and it’s never too soon to begin putting together your high school resume and starting your Common App and supplemental essays.

 Your resume should include extracurricular activities, within and outside of school; your community service work; employment; honors and awards.
 Keep in mind colleges like to see continuity of involvement.
 It’s better to be involved in one or two clubs throughout the four years of high school, rather than a project here…and another project there!
 Every application requests this information, so begin making a list of everything you have done.
 Additionally, if you have taken a leadership role in any of these activities be sure to indicate it.
 The college admissions counselors love leaders!